We have to thank so many people in helping improve the track and facilities so much since the start of 2023.

 We also had shelving and bench seating materials supplied by Dermot and Carmel Kelly from PJ Kelly's.

-Wheelchair Accessible WC and Mini Club House
+Wheelchair Accessible WC and Kitchenette

 From demolition work, stud work, plastering, tiling, carpentry, window and door replacement, wheelchair ramp and railings, wet room floor, power washing to coat hooks and bench seating and more.
 Lads, take a bow.
 It was an amazing transformation.